verge-io/docs/docs/public/ProductGuide/uploadingtovSAN.md

 # Uploading to the vSAN (Media Images)

-The Media Images section allows for uploading files to the VeregOS vSAN allowing \*.iso files, drive images, VM definition files, etc. to be easily accessible for creating/installing/importing VMs.
+The Media Images section allows for uploading files to the VergeOS vSAN allowing \*.iso files, drive images, VM definition files, etc. to be easily accessible for creating/installing/importing VMs.
 Optionally, files that are uploaded to vSAN media images can be shared via a public link.

 <br>